History of the Rosary: Earliest antecedents

-Devout Christians used the Pater Noster cord to pray the 150 people of Psalms, which were recited daily by Christian monastics in the praying of the canonical hours.
+In Western Christendom, devout Christians used the Pater Noster cord to pray the 150 Psalms, which were recited daily by Christian monastics in the praying of the canonical hours.
 As many of the laity and even lay monastics could not read, they substituted 150 repetitions of the Lord's Prayer (Pater noster in Ecclesiastical Latin) for the Psalms, sometimes using a cord with knots on it to keep an accurate count.